zephyrproject-rtos/zephyr/doc/hardware/emulator/bus_emulators.rst

 Overview
 ========

-Zephyr supports a simple emulator framework to support testing of drivers without requiring real hardware.
+Zephyr supports a simple emulator framework to support testing of external peripheral drivers without requiring real hardware.

-Emulators are used to emulate hardware devices, to support testing of various subsystems.
+Emulators are used to emulate external hardware devices, to support testing of various subsystems.
 For example, it is possible to write an emulator for an I2C compass such that it appears on the I2C bus and can be used just like a real hardware device.